WPDevelopers/wp-scheduled-posts/readme.txt

 https://youtu.be/qy7zdh5VYlg

-**◾ Advanced Scheduler:** Schedule an update for an already published blog post or page, without drafting it or unpublishing it.
+**◾ Advanced Schedule:** Schedule an update for an already published blog post or page, without drafting it or unpublishing it.
 You can update blog & doc content as well as tags, categories, pictures, feature image, excerpt, and anything else of your choice.

 https://youtu.be/1ohEsDzTJkA